 Calling all Boston Terriers and pals!
 FoMu is a plant-based ice cream chain in Massachusetts with four locations across Boston, each stocked with locally made dog treats.
 They combine these craft bites with a scoop of cruelty-free ice cream and voila, a magnificent pup sundae is born.
 Whipped up in-house from a base of coconut milk and dog-friendly organic sweeteners, their unique flavors include avocado and sweet lavender.

 When you’re next visiting the hometown of BringFido in Greenville, cruise down to Pink Mama’s for a dog-friendly snack fit for a King Charles Spaniel.
 This funky ice cream parlor’s offering consists of twisted peanut butter ice cream topped with a dog bone and a healthy drizzle of warm peanut butter.
-It almost sounds human-friendly, but good luck getting in on this action:
+It almost sounds human-friendly!

 Located in an historic 19th-century general store, Pugnuts brings a fresh flavor to the town of Surry.
 Owner Karl Holmes used to be a pug parent and would one day like to own an entire pack.
 This “pugsession” runs from the storefront logo to the carefully crafted pug faces on the ice cream sandwiches.
 While you choose your flavor, your canine pal can feast on a pup cup made with peanut butter ice cream cups and bacon sprinkles.